-Accountability in the workplace is linked to higher performance.
-It’s also linked to increases in commitment to work and employee morale (Source: The U.S. Office of Personnel Management).
-The problem is that accountability is lacking in many workplaces.
+Accountability in the workplace means that all employees are responsible for their actions, behaviors, performance and decisions.
+It’s also linked to an increase in commitment to work and employee morale, which leads to higher performance.
+However, accountability is lacking in many workplaces.

 Accountability in the workplace

-Accountability is about follow through and getting done what you said you’d get done.
+Accountability is about ownership and initiative.
+This means that when an employee says they will do something, they follow through and get it done.
 It’s recognizing that other team members are dependant on the results of your work.
 It’s about open, proactive communication to keep team members informed of the status of your commitments because it has a direct impact on their ability to achieve their own commitments.